A New Way to Buy | Autodesk

 To prepare for your next purchase or renewal, you may need to set up Autodesk as a supplier with your company for invoice payment.
 Visit the vendor setup page to find the information you need.

-In the new buying process for subscriptions, your partner will configure your quote (which you will receive from Autodesk) and continue to be involved in all phases of the pre-sales and post-sales experience except for the actual payment transaction, which happens directly between you and Autodesk.
+In the new buying process for subscriptions, your partner will configure your quote (which you will receive from Autodesk) and continue to be involved in all phases of the pre-sales and post-sales experience except for the actual payment transaction, which will happen directly between you and Autodesk.

 Autodesk is striving to improve your experience by streamlining the transaction process and providing you with more personalized service.